jsenaribeiro/tech2cloud/README.md

 * PageList (remove EfCore dependency to keep a isolated domain )

-* change Id to integer

 * fix delete API messages to string

-## Futures
+#### Suggestions

 * change Domain to DDD module pattern (DDD namespace)
 * maybe sort is best for filter, not _order, order could mean buy request
 * centralize all message error as constants for reuse and tests

-#### Issues
+#### Questions

-* double validator (GetUserRequestValidator + GetUserValidator)
+* validator duplicity between GetUserRequestValidator + GetUserValidator
-* exposed password  field in the user response
+* lack of security with exposed password  field in the user response in requirements

 #### Pendings

-* Business rules: the business rules conver discounts on price, but there is no api to complete a sale, only a Shopping Cart with no API for payment, billing, etc.
+* **Business rules**: the business rules conver discounts on price, but there is no api to complete a sale, only a Shopping Cart with no API for payment, billing, etc.

-* Sales events: for the same rease, there is no Sales api to apply the event states
+* **Sales events**: for the same rease, there is no Sales api to apply the event states

-* Unit tests: the test coverage is not complete
+* **Unit tests**: the test coverage is not fully complete